A peek into our microphone locker

 How many microphones can you spot?

-Here is a short microphone breakdown, should we maybe call it ARI’s staff favourite Microphones choices?
+Here is a short breakdown, should we maybe call it the staff favourite microphone choices?

 The R88 mkII is a stereo ribbon microphone.
 The R88 utilises a Blumlein design to capture a full and rich sound.
 The Blumlein technique is two figure-of-8 microphones, set in close proximity at 90-degree angles giving a detailed stereo image.

-The Blumlein technique was developed in the Abbey Road Studios in the 1930’s.
-It was developed by Alan Blumlein who was an engineer for EMI.
+This microphone technique was developed in the Abbey Road Studios in the 1930’s by EMI engineer Alan Blumlein.

-This microphone can be heard on the Life Of Pi soundtrack, The White Stripes albums and albums from the Strokes.
+You can hear this microphone on the Life Of Pi soundtrack, The White Stripes albums and albums from the Strokes.

 This unique looking microphone has been used during the course of the Beatles career on a number of recordings.
 The STC 4038 has established itself as a widely used broadcast microphone within the BBC, and are still being used by the BBC to this day.